fungibit/chainscan/docs/examples.rst

 This section gives examples of how this is done.

-Using pybitcointools to verify all scripts
+Using python-bitcoinlib to verify all scripts
 ----------------------------------------------------

-Pybitcointools implements a Script interpreter.
-In this example, we iterate over all transactions in the blockchain (using chainscan), and "run" the scripts to verify the transactions (using pybitcointools).
+python-bitcoinlib implements a Script interpreter.
+In this example, we iterate over all transactions in the blockchain (using chainscan), and use the interpreter to verify all transactions.

 We use:

  1. `track_scripts=True`: so that input's spent-output-script (`txinput.spent_output.script`) is set for all txs.
  2. `include_tx_blob=True`: so that `tx.blob` is set for all txs.
 We need the blob in order to verify the signatures.

-:note: This example requires pybitcointools to be installed (`pip install pybitcointools`).
+:note: This example requires python-bitcoinlib to be installed (`pip install bitcoin`).

 ::

     # chainscan imports:
     from chainscan import iter_txs
-    # pybitcointools imports:
+    # python-bitcoinlib imports:
     from bitcoin.core import CTransaction
     from bitcoin.core.scripteval import CScript, VerifyScript, EvalScriptError, VerifyScriptError